 - Chat, file sharing, photo sharing, video sharing, streaming

 - Navigation (walking/hiking, driving, also useful for limited flying)

 - Altitude profiling between locations, routes with DTED and Shuttle Radar Topography Mission (SRTM)

 - Cell phone, Wi-Fi, civilian radio controls, interface

 - Hunting, Fishing, Ornithology, Wildlife Site Survey

-One of the most important features is providing a friendly force tracker.
+One of the most important features of ATAK is providing a friendly force tracker.